 It is important to understand that thinking and visualizing just once are not enough.
-You need to do so over and over again every day, even several times a day, until you see results.
+You need to do so over and again every day, even several times a day, until you see results.

 The above two examples illustrate how to make use of this self-improvement technique.
 The examples are only guidelines on how to use the technique.